notBscalE/BotYam/docs/files/data.md

 !!! warning "Twitter API License Changes"
     Currently, the bot is operating under the Twitter API Elevated Access.

-    On February 9th, new changes for the API access that has been announced will come into effect, and currently there isn't a guarantee that the bot will be up after the changes will be applied.
+    On April 19th, new changes for the API access that has been announced will come into effect.
+The bot will act as a videons archive until integrations into a suitable, affordable platform will apply.

     Please follow `@FromBotYam` for updates.